gabriele-aimanual/website-waitlist-page/README.md

 Once you have successfully deployed the project, ensure to set the environment variables as outlined in the `.env.example` file on your hosting platform.

 If you encounter any issues during this process, please don't hesitate to contact me at: soufiane-elc@outlook.com.

-## Support

-If you appreciate my work, you can show your support by [buying me a coffee](https://www.buymeacoffee.com/soufianeelc).
-Your contribution helps keep the momentum going and fuels the creation of more content.

-Thank you for your generosity! ☕